mtg-stat-lab/mtga-mana/README.md

 * Limit the number of simulations that can be run

+* Keep track of a version number displayed somewhere on the main page

 * Add some documentation and help

 * Keep track of the number of dead spells in each simulation and plot the distribution of dead spell count as stacked bars over step